 However, marketing is changing.
 New channels are being constantly introduced, such as voice search.

 Transactions no longer are as simple as someone coming to your site from an ad and buying.

 These days there are things like upsells, down sells, repeat purchases, retargeting, and even checkout bumps.
 On top of that, there are so many different ways you can generate revenue for your online business, such as partnerships, affiliate marketing, and even webinars.

-This has caused companies to start using analytics solutions that tie into their database better, such as Amplitude.
+This has caused companies to use analytics solutions that better tie into their database, such as Amplitude.
 Or better yet, you will see a big push into business intelligence.